tleeanderson/ra_map_reduce/README.md

 # Implementation of RA operators via Map and Reduce Functions

 Shows off the implementation of the RA operators via map and reduce functions which are submitted to a simulated MapReduce system.
+Please read **paper.pdf** for an in depth analysis of the system herein.

 ## Build
 You must have Leiningen installed to build this application.
 Please visit this link for installation